Hawthorn berries are tiny fruits that grow on trees and shrubs belonging to the Crataegus genus.

 What’s more, research in mice with asthma showed that supplementing with hawthorn berry extract decreased inflammation enough to significantly reduce asthma symptoms (

-Due to these promising results from animal and test-tube studies, scientists believe the supplement may offer immune-boosting benefits in humans.
+Due to these promising results from animal and test-tube studies, scientists believe the supplement may offer anti-inflammatory benefits in humans.
 However, more research is needed.

-Summary In test-tube and animal studies, hawthorn shows antibacterial and anti-inflammatory potential that may boost the immune system.
+Summary In test-tube and animal studies, hawthorn berry extract has shown anti-inflammatory potential.
 Still, more research in humans is needed.

-In a 10-week study in 36 people with mildly elevated blood pressure, those taking 500 mg of hawthorn extract daily experienced a decrease in diastolic blood pressure (the bottom number of a reading), while other groups showed no improvements (
+In a 10-week study in 36 people with mildly elevated blood pressure, those taking 500 mg of hawthorn extract daily experienced no significant decreases in blood pressure, although they showed a trend toward reduced diastolic blood pressure (the bottom number of a reading) (

-Another study in 79 people with type 2 diabetes and high blood pressure observed that those who took 1,200 mg of hawthorn extract daily had greater improvements in blood pressure than those in the placebo group (
+Another 16-week study in 79 people with type 2 diabetes and high blood pressure observed that those who took 1,200 mg of hawthorn extract daily had greater improvements in blood pressure, compared with those in the placebo group (

 Nonetheless, a similar study in 21 people with mildly elevated blood pressure noted no differences between the hawthorn-extract and placebo groups (

 Summary Some evidence suggests that hawthorn berry may reduce blood pressure by helping dilate blood vessels.
 However, not all studies agree.

 4. May decrease blood fats

 Some studies indicate that hawthorn extract may improve blood fat levels.